garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-key-vault.md

 ```
 {%endcode%}

-2. Write the following python script to retreive the secret:
+2. Write the following Python script to retrieve the secret:

 {%code%}
 ```python